liamtoney/ashfall_visual/README.md

 source activate ashfall_visual
 ```

-...and install a new ipython kernel to use with your jupyter notebook:
+...and install a new ipython kernel to use with your Jupyter notebook:

 ```
 pip install kernda --no-cache